tml/EncryptFileSystem/README.md

 # EncryptFileSystem
 Command line tool to encrypt/decrypt a whole file system.
-The goal is to be able to put an entire file system in an insecure cloud and manage it file by file.
+The goal is to be able to put an entire file system on an insecure cloud and manage it file by file.

+Syntaxe :

+	To Encrypt directory with password : EncryptFileSystem /D directory password

+	To Decrypt directory with password : EncryptFileSystem /E directory password

+Example :

+	EncryptFileSystem /D c:\temp password

+	EncryptFileSystem /E c:\temp password

 For example, say you want to encrypt the directory "dir1" :

 dir1